Bronze mounted on stone,

 The sculpture is very influenced by the context of Hollufgård Sculpture Park.
 I cast it in their relative small foundry, together with the caster who learned to do my own bronzecastings.
 In this context it was a fairly large and complex sculpture.
 I also did the welding of the different pieces together to one single sculpture.
 The specific bronze used was a donation from the wife of deceased sculptor.
 The placement is just in front of three sick ash-trees, with long and gnarly branches, which served as reference when modelling the arms of the The Dweller on the Threshold.

 The Dweller on the Threshold is a figure in esotericism and in Rudolf’s Steiners play of the same name.
 The aspiring student of the spiritual, who wishes to advance their learning, must confront their Dweller first.
-This figure at the Threshold, historical examples include Cerberus or the Snake in the Garden of Eden tempting Eve, represents some of the material evil in this day and age, and this material aspect must be overcome.
-For me this personal overcoming was mainly the challenges represented by the laborious aspect of making and casting the sculpture.
+Historical examples of such an entity includes Cerberus, the snake in the Garden of Eden, the dragon from the legend of Saint George and Dragon.
+These characters in various ways represents some aspect of materiel evil or barrier which must be overcome.
+For me this barrier was many of the challenges posed by the laborious aspect of making and casting the sculpture.